Get ready to ooze body confidence...

-‘Urgh, I have SUCH fat legs’ said pretty much every woman at some time or another.
-Thighs are one of our least favourite body parts, and although there’s a lot to be said for the power of dark denim jeans or a well-fitting midi skirt, wouldn’t it be nice to stride around, from the bedroom to the beach, with nothing but love in our hearts for our thighs?
+Although there’s a lot to be said for the power of dark denim jeans or a well-fitting midi skirt, wouldn’t it be nice to stride around, from the bedroom to the beach, with nothing but love in our hearts for our thighs?
+Well, if you follow our 3o-day challenge for thigh exercises, you will find yourself feeling that way in no time!

 The format for the 30-day Wobbly Thigh Challenge follows three days of work followed by a day of rest, to allow the thighs to recover (on the rest day you should ideally incorporate stretching to aid recovery!).